 Karolína Babická – Legal Adviser

-Karolína Babická is Legal Adviser in the European Programme.
-Before joining the ICJ in 2016, Karolína worked as migration and asylum policy and advocacy officer in Caritas Europa and as migration policy assistant in Amnesty International EU office in Brussels and in a number of NGOs in Prague.
-As Legal Advisor for Europe, Karolína works on asylum and migration issues, while also contributing to the wider programmes of work of ICJ in Europe.
+Karolína Babická is Legal Adviser in the European Programme, following human rights issues related to asylum and migration, children’s rights, rule of law or counter-terrorism.
+She contributes to legal analysis, capacity building for legal professionals, research and advocacy work.
+Before joining the ICJ in 2016, Karolína worked in various NGOs in Brussels and in Prague.
 She holds a PhD in international and European law from Charles University in Prague and the Certificate of European Asylum and Migration Law from the Odysseus Network, Université Libre de Bruxelles.

 Dmitriy Nurumov – Legal Programme Consultant